pachterlab/gget/README.md

 **Optional arguments**
  `-r` `--resource`
  Defines type of information to be returned.
 One of the following:
- 'pdb': Returns the protein structure in PDB format.
+ 'pdb': Returns the protein structure in PDB format (default).
  'entry': Information about PDB structures at the top level of PDB structure hierarchical data organization.
  'pubmed': Get PubMed annotations (data integrated from PubMed) for a given entry's primary citation.
  'assembly': Information about PDB structures at the quaternary structure level.